Bairdo/gasket/docs/README.authenication.md

 - allow user to have their own rules on the port before our user is authenticated ones and after the 1x to hostapd.
 For example if all traffic from port is not allowed to go to 8.8.8.8 for what ever reason.

-- allow the use of 3 modes; 802.1X, Captive Portal, 802.1X with Captive Portal fallback on a port (not necessarily 1X).
+- allow the use of different modes; 802.1X, Captive Portal, 802.1X with Captive Portal fallback on a port (not necessarily 1X), unauthed vlan.

+- Captive Portal.

+- Allow ACL rules to be applied to any (named) ACL, e.g. logon port 1, but apply rules to port 2 also.